 Satan's will is to have you think how bad you are and to believe the Eternal does not love you.
 No matter how much a sinner you are God ALWAYS loves you and will allow you to go through as much suffering as necessary so that you finally believe Him and not His adversary.
 He wants us to repent (Acts 2:38), which means to change our mind from seeking the will of the devil (e.g. which is to NOT forgive yourself after you have been forgiven) to His will.

 Jesus, in his Sermon on the Mount, stated that if we ask the Father for something (according to His perfect love and will) it will be given to us (Matthew 7:7 - 8).
-It is God's will that we ask for forgiveness.
-Although He knows we are weak and sometimes give in to the temptations and deceptions of sin, He promises to ALWAYS forgive is we ask.
+It is the Father's will that we ask for forgiveness.
+Although He knows we are weak and sometimes give in to the temptations and deceptions of sin, He promises to always forgive is we ask.
 He also promises to remove, ultimately, all traces of rebellion within us (1John 1:9).

-When you pray, ask Him to help you believe Him and accept His forgiveness no matter how bad you think is the sin you have committed.
+When you pray, ask Him to help you believe Him and accept His forgiveness, as well as his boundless love, no matter how bad you think is the sin you have committed.
 Belief (faith) in God can lead any sinner to true repentance and reconciliation.